• What is umbilical cord blood?

 • Will I receive feedback about my samples, measures, or data?

-The Biobank is not intended for clinical diagnostic purposes.
-Results are for research only, not for diagnosing or treating diseases and may take several years to determine any findings.
-The findings will not be shared with you, or your doctor, or added to your medical records, to the full extent allowed by law.
+The Abu Dhabi Biobank is for research purposes only, not for diagnosing or treating diseases and may take several years to determine any findings.

 Read More Read Less